Renesas-SST/meta-renesas/recipes-docs/rzg2l-sbc-readme/files/README.md

 The below will describe the current status of development, how to build, set up environment for RZG2L-SBC.

 ## Status
-This is a VLP v3.0.5 release of the RZG2L development product for RZG2L-SBC.
+This is a system release of the RZG2L development product for RZG2L-SBC

 This release provides the following features:

- - Yocto build compatible with RZG2L SoC (VLP v3.0.5)
+ - Yocto (Styhead) build compatible with RZG2L SoC
  - RZG2L-SBC Linux BSP functionalities (customized with upstream kernel 6.10)
  - Codec libraries supported
  - 40 IO expansion interface supported